yuknow01/LWM/README.md

 - 2025-7-19 meeting 13:00 or 15:00

 # Homework
+- organize README.md and analyze the dataset size and shape etc

 - Transformer change the layer 12 -> 6
 - compare the model performance which similar the trainable parameters
 - to make the scene prediction which is 4 train to 5 predict and 14 train and 15 predicct also 10 to 11